25 Jun Sexism is the symptom. Genderism is the real virus.

 What they’re really saying: Long term relationships are boring, get used to it.

 Better advice: Don’t make the mistake everyone makes.
-If you have more fun with your friends than your girl/boyfriend, then you’re with the wrong girl/boyfriend.
+If you have more fun with your friends than your girlfriend/boyfriend, then you’re with the wrong girlfriend/boyfriend.

 - Boys will be boys.